rajaswa/DRIFT/README.md

 Below, we display the top few pairs between the given start and end year in  dataframe, then one can select years and then select word-pairs in the plot parameters expander.
 A reduced dimension plot is displayed.

-**Note**: They suggest using skip-gram method over CBOW for the model.
+**NOTE**: They suggest using skip-gram method over CBOW for the model.
 They use t-SNE representation to view the embeddings.
 But their way of aligning the embeddings is different.
 They also use some stability measure to find the best Word2Vec model.
 The also use *Word2Phrase* which we are planning to add soon.

 #### Semantic Drift